-Boston Media Makers get together at Doyle’s in Jamaica Plain on the first Sunday of each month from 10 AM – Noon.
+Boston Media Makers get together at Doyle’s in Jamaica Plain, when scheduled, from 10 AM – Noon.

 We gather around a big table and answer the question, “What are you doing?”

 If you are interested in meeting people who are working with audio and video on the web, this is a great meeting to attend.
 We get podcasters, videobloggers, filmmakers, artists, writers, PR and social media people.
 Everyone is welcome.

 Sometimes we have a roundtable discussion after we hear from everyone, but there usually isn’t extra time.
 It’s fun.

 Join Media Makers groups that have already formed around the world or start your own: